About The Staff

 Craig has been doing queer advocacy work on college campuses since 2006.
 He came to PSU in October 2013 to lead the QRC.
 Before PSU, Craig worked at Penn State University ("the other PSU") as the Assistant Director for the Lesbian, Gay, Bisexual, Transgender, and Ally (LGBTA) Student Resource Center.
 Before working at Penn State, Craig was a Resident Director at the University of Maryland, College Park (UMD), where he worked on gender-inclusive housing, an inclusive language campaign, and a coming out support group for students.
 Also, he completed his Master of Arts degree in Counseling and Personnel Services with a focus in College Student Personnel while at UMD.
 Before moving to Maryland, he attended Chapman University in Orange, CA, and received a Bachelor of Arts in Communication Studies with a minor in Leadership and Organizational Studies.
 Craig is originally from Las Vegas, NV, and loves coffee, movies, and spending time with Pumpkin, his French bulldog.

 Melanie is a PSU alum, having graduated with concentrations in Liberal Studies and Communications.
-Melanie is excited to start their professional career at the QRC, and occasionally finds time for their favorite activities: brunch-eating with their sweetie and taking their dog Zoë on outdoor adventures.
+Melanie is excited to start their professional life at the QRC, and occasionally finds time for their favorite activities: brunch-eating with their sweetie and taking their dog Zoë on outdoor adventures.

 Melanie's other affiliations have included Outside In, Oregon Coast Aquarium, Just Out, Oregon Students Equal Rights Alliance (a division of the Oregon Student Association), Sacramento LGBT Community Center, and QDoc Queer Documentary Film Festival.
 Melanie also serves as the Vice President of Rainbow Youth in Salem, Oregon.